 Since 2014, at Birmingham City University we have had Midland3Cities students in the university’s research centres, such as the Centre for Design and Creative Industries, Royal Birmingham Conservatoire, Birmingham Centre for Media and Cultural Research, and in the Schools of Art, English and Law.
 These centres and schools combine a history of world-renowned academic excellence with vocational and commercial research activities that are helping define the ways in which we understand the arts, and the world around us, in the 21st century.

 A day in the life of a Midlands3Cities student

-All of our research centres have extensive links with commercial partners, policy-makers and arts organisations, both here in the UK and overseas, which will supplement the institutional support Birmingham City University provides.
-In addition, the Midlands3Cities partnership allows for your Birmingham City University-led supervision to include support from any of the universities in the DTP.
+All of our research centres have extensive links with commercial partners, policy-makers and arts organisations, both here in the UK and overseas, which supplement the institutional support Birmingham City University provides.
+Midlands3Cities students are able to draw on the expertise of supervisors at Birmingham City University and partner universities.